 Caroline has been named in The Lawyer’s Hot 100, which celebrates the most daring, innovative and creative lawyers from in-house, private practice and the Bar.
 This was in recognition of her work in leading the development of innovative employment law products and services at the firm, e.g. the award winning Global Edge and HR audit compliance tools, which are designed to provide up-to-date employment advice for international companies, provide horizon scanning support across the world and map out an employment document framework in each country.

 Caroline’s practice reflects the strength and diversity of her client base.
-Representing global clients on cross-border employment matters, she deals with rationalisation and restructuring programmes (working with Trade Unions and Works Councils, the application of The Acquired Rights Directive and local equivalents), contract and policy rollouts, and the employment aspects of privacy and data protection matters.
+Representing global clients on cross-border employment matters, she deals with rationalisation and restructuring programmes (working with trade unions and works councils, the application of the Acquired Rights Directive and local equivalents), contract and policy rollouts, and the employment aspects of privacy and data protection matters.

 Caroline also advises clients on the entry and departure of senior individuals and members of the board, including remuneration, incentives, protection mechanisms and severance requirements.
 She regularly works together with our Litigation team to enforce and defend garden leave, confidentiality, and restrictive covenant obligations.